venkateshreddy-code/365-Days-of-Code-DSA-Challenge/README.md

-# 365 Days of Code – DSA Challenge
+365 Days of Code – DSA Challenge

-This repository documents my daily commitment to solving Data Structures and Algorithms (DSA) problems for 365 days.
+This repository is dedicated to a year-long commitment of solving Data Structures and Algorithms (DSA) problems every day.
+The purpose is to strengthen problem-solving skills, improve coding efficiency, and build a solid foundation for technical interviews.
-Each day I’ll upload at least one solution with explanation.

----

-## 📊 Progress Tracker

-- ✅ Day 1 – Two Sum (LeetCode)
-- ✅ Day 2 – Reverse Linked List
-- ✅ Day 3 – Binary Search
-- 🔲 Day 4 – Pending

----

-## 🚀 Goals
-- Build strong problem-solving skills
+Repository Structure

+Each folder is named by Day-XX.

+Each folder contains one or more solutions with clean, well-documented code.

+Solutions are implemented in Java, Python, or C++ depending on the problem.

+Objectives

+Develop consistency through daily practice

+Enhance algorithmic thinking and problem-solving strategies

+Gain mastery over common data structures and algorithms

-- Prepare for technical interviews
+Prepare effectively for coding interviews and competitive programming
-- Stay consistent and grow daily
-- Fill my GitHub contribution graph with meaningful commits

----

-## 🛠 Languages Used
-- Java
-- Python
+Tech Stack

-- C++
+Languages: Java, Python, C++

+Platforms: LeetCode, HackerRank, Codeforces, GeeksforGeeks

+Example Layout
+365-days-of-code/
+│
+├── Day-01/
+│   └── two-sum.java
+│
+├── Day-02/
+│   └── reverse-linked-list.py
+│
+├── Day-03/
+│   └── binary-search.cpp